 1. A hunting we will go

 Journey to a place where wintry frosts work wonders across more than 50 hectares of bold oak trees.
 At Truffles of Tasmania near Deloraine, the winter truffle season runs from the end of May through to September.
-This is your cue to dress in all your cosy winter layers.
-The truffle hunters will be eagerly awaiting your arrival.
 Truffle dogs are not only cute, they have a keen nose for rare Perigord truffles.
-Keep them in close company!
 Before you head off on your next gourmet adventure, tuck some truffles away for later at farm gate prices.

 2. Art and epicurean extremes